 The NsPrefixMappingType JSON object SHALL implement in JSON syntax the requirements defined in the NsPrefixMapping component.

-The NsPrefixMappingType JSON object SHALL be defined as in JSON Schema file [JSON SCHEMA FILE NAME] whose location is detailed in clause [CLAUSE FOR LINK TO THE JSON SCHEMA FILE], and is copied below for information.
+The NsPrefixMappingType JSON object SHALL be defined as in JSON Schema file [JSON SCHEMA FILE NAME] whose location is detailed in clause [CLAUSE FOR LINK TO THE JSON SCHEMA FILE] and is copied below for information.

 "dsb-NsPrefixMappingType": {